| | |

 The final step in this furniture makeover project was to spray paint the handle black.
 Once again I let everything dry overnight.
 The next day it was ready to be put back together.
 For now, I haven’t decided if I want to use the same scrapbook paper on the inside bottom of the drawer, paint it or maybe use a newspaper and mod podge it on.

-Additionally, future plans would be to either put the same scrapbook paper on the back of the vanity top or use a floral stencil, either choice will really make it look even more beautiful.
-I really love how this spray paint project came out and can’t wait to change the chair to match.
+Future plans would be to either put the same scrapbook paper on the back of the vanity top or use a floral stencil, either choice will really make it look even more beautiful.
+I love how this spray paint project came out and can’t wait to change the chair to match.
 Perfect match for the romantic at heart!

 Similar Posts